HRizwan1/2019-team-06f/reports/sprint-05/report.md

 - Data Encryption for Data in transit
 - Incorporating HashiCorp Vault for data encryption and to secure SQL databases and RSA Keys
 - Cleaning up code and putting everything in a code folder
-- Resolve the upload.php bug
-- Resolve the variables-sample.json bug